 None of this would matter if our chocolates weren’t heartbreakingly delicious, however.
 Our chocolates are painstakingly made by hand with truly artisanal ingredients—fresh and often local produce and fruit, organic toasted nuts, fresh-ground spices and homegrown herbs.

 We don’t use fake milk or cream—we don’t use fake anything.
-Every day people tell us our chocolates are better than “regular” gourmet chocolates sold at the mall or online.
+Every day people tell us our chocolates are better than “regular” gourmet chocolates sold at fancy artisanal shops, the mall or online.
+And we literally wrote the book about how we walk this line and how we make our confections — check it out.

 Come visit us at our New Paltz HQ and New Paltz café, and our East Village sweets shop.
-If you’re not in New York, we also ship across the country.
+If you’re not in New York, we also ship throughout the USA.

 Lagusta’s Luscious Headquarters